acend/website/site/content/en/faq/topic3/question-four.md

 ---
-title: "Was sind die Vorteile von Cloud Native?"
+title: "What are the benefits of Cloud Native?"
 draft: false
 weight: 1
 ---

-Cloud Native Anwendungen sind modular, skalierbar und hochverfügbar.
-Sie können schneller entwickelt und ausgerollt werden.
-Durch die Automatisierung von Prozessen wird die Betriebsstabilität erhöht.
-Cloud Native Anwendungen sind zudem kosteneffizient und können flexibel betrieben werden.
+Cloud Native applications are modular, scalable, and highly available.
+They can be developed and deployed faster.
+Through the automation of processes, operational stability is increased.
+Furthermore, Cloud Native applications are cost-efficient and can be operated flexibly.